Wildlife photography can be challenging, and it needs a lot of patience. You always have to be ready to photograph animals in their environment.

 Now we should talk about action photos.
 Most of the great animal photographs are the ones that snap the animals in motion.

 Imagine an eagle flying over the sea, approaching and you capturing its reflection in the water.
 Speechless!

 More tips for shooting wildlife

-Anyway, if it’s winter or a rainy day and you feel that snowflakes and raindrops spoil your image, switch to manual focus.
-This way, you will be able to focus your camera on your subject.
+If it’s winter or a rainy day and you feel that snowflakes and raindrops spoil your image, switch to manual focus.
+This way, you will still be able to focus your camera on your subject.

 Take care of yourself and your gear

 Remember, you’re shooting wild, unpredictable animals.
 Your safety is your top priority, always.
 Never put yourself in harm’s way for a photo.

 Be prepared to shoot in any and all weather conditions.
 Carry a raincoat, and take measures to avoid sunstroke and annoying bugs.
 Also, in case it rains, you will need protection for the camera as well.
 Take into account grabbing a rain cover for your camera.